whatwatt-ch/whatwatt-go-documentation/docs/40-secure-mqtt/quick-subscribe.md

 - Ensure `require_certificate true` is set in Mosquitto config

 !!! tip "Testing Without Device"
-    Use this method to verify your MQTT broker setup before configuring the WhatWatt Go device.
+    Use this method to verify your MQTT broker setup before configuring the whatwatt Go device.